Women's Missionary Union @ Charity

 WMU, an auxiliary of the Southern Baptist Convention, began over 133 years ago in the hearts of visionary leaders to pray and systematically raise money for missions.

-Since that time, WMU has helped lead Southern Baptist churches across the country to give over $6.6 billion through the Annie Armstrong Easter Offering and Lottie Moon Christmas Offering—efforts begun by WMU to support missionaries.
+Since that time, the WMU has helped lead Southern Baptist churches across the country to give over $6.6 billion through the Annie Armstrong Easter Offering and Lottie Moon Christmas Offering— which efforts begun by WMU to support missionaries.

 WMU’s unwavering focus on making disciples of Jesus who live on mission happens through missions discipleship, leadership development, and compassion ministries, with kingdom impact in every state and 39 countries.